pbplugge/evolution/readme.md

 Put the created _evolution.so in the notebooks directory.
 Start python notebook in the notebooks directory.

-You can also use C++ instead of python.
+You can also use only C++ instead of python.
+Just check out main.cpp to see how simple that is.

-Either way you will need to create some C++ code simmilar to the code in the experiments directory.
+But either way you will need to create some C++ code simmilar to the code in the experiments directory.

 __Why__